 “If she said [some of it] today, she’d be a hero,” added her husband Josh Kelley.

-In her early forties and a working mum as an executive producer on Netflix’s new series Firefly Lane, she feels like a new chapter has started.
+In her early forties and a working mum as an executive producer on the recent Netflix series Firefly Lane, she feels like a new chapter has started.

 “I spent a lot of years just being the actor hired,” Heigl said.
 “I feel now I have enough experience and enough wisdom to have a voice to collaborate about character, about story, about cast.